telerik/winforms-docs/datalayout/customizing-appearance/customizing-appearance.md

 # Customizing Appearance

-You can access and modify the style for different elements in __RadDataEntry__ by using the `Element Hierarchy Editor`.
+You can access and modify the style for different elements in __RadDataEntry__ by using the *Element Hierarchy Editor*.

->caption Figure 1 Element Hierarchy Editor
+>caption Figure 1: Element Hierarchy Editor

 ![datalayout-customizing-appearance001](images/datalayout-customizing-appearance001.png)

 # Changing the styles of the underling items and controls

-The following snippet shows how you access the underlying controls and change the their styles:
+The following snippet shows how you access the underlying controls and change their style:

 {{source=..\SamplesCS\DataLayout\PropertiesEventsAttributesForm.cs region=FormatItems}}